captvonsciencypants/computational-imaging-lab/index.md

 # Funding
-Our work is supported by
+Our work is supported by:
+---
+R H T Bates Scholarship from the Royal Society of New Zealand Te Apārangi
+---
+UC Doctoral Scholarship
+---
+Travel Scholarship from the Canterbury Branch of the Royal Society of New Zealand Te Apārangi
+---